RAI-toolkit/RAI-toolkit.github.io/_posts/2023-11-22-AI-Standards-Hub.md

 ---
 title:  "AI Standards Hub"
 excerpt:  "The new home of the AI standards community.
-Dedicated to knowledge sharing, capa (...)"
+Dedicated to knowledge sharing, capacity building, and world-leading research, the Hub aims to build a vibrant and diverse community around AI standards. (...)"
 header:
   teaser: /assets/images/RAI_toolkit/Standa.png
 sidebar: